 Musitrend Records Player

 Last but not least, we would like to review an excellent product by Musitrend.
 Its color combination of red and black will surely capture your attention right away.

-It provides three-speed playback, which you can adjust to play 33 ⅓, 45, or 78 RPM records to your liking.
+It provides 3-speed playback, which you can adjust to playing 33 ⅓, 45, or 78 RPM records to your liking.
 A 45 RPM adaptor is included in the purchase.

-The best thing about this Musitrend record player is the its ability to record MP3 audio from a vinyl record to an SD card or USB for later playback.
+The best thing about this Musitrend record player is its ability to record MP3 audio from a vinyl album to an SD card or USB for later playback.
 Isn’t it great?

-There are other common features to improve your experience such as the stereo speakers, RCA output, headphone jack and auxiliary input.
-When you buy the product, you will receive a replacement stylus needle and a 12-month warranty.
+There are other common features to improve your experiences such as the stereo speakers, RCA output, headphone jack and auxiliary input.
+When you buy the product, you will receive a replacement stylus needle.

 - Vintage briefcase design